Community Emergency Response Team (CERT) Training

 Register for the Next Class

-Classes held twice a week, Thursday Evenings from 7–9 PM and Sunday mornings from 9 AM–1 PM, at the 3rd District Police Station (1002 Milestone Dr. Silver Spring, MD 20904).
+Classes held twice a week, Wednesday Evenings from 7–9 PM and Saturday mornings from 9 AM–1 PM, at the Montgomery County Public Safety Headquarters (100 Edison Park Drive, Suite #100, Gaithersburg, MD 20878).
 For more information, please contact the MC CERT Registrar @ firstname.lastname@example.org.

 What CERT Training Teaches